What is CAPM?

 Note: “Risk Premium” = (Rm – Rrf)

 The CAPM formula is used for calculating the expected returns of an asset.
-It is based on the idea of systematic risk (otherwise known as or non-diversifiable risk) and that investors need to be compensated for it in the form of a risk premium.
+It is based on the idea of systematic risk (otherwise known as non-diversifiable risk) that investors need to be compensated for in the form of a risk premium.
 A risk premium is a rate of return greater than the risk-free rate.
 When investing, investors desire a higher risk premium when taking on more risky investments.

 The “Ra” notation above represents the expected return of a capital asset over time, given all of the other variables in the equation.
 “Expected return” is a long-term assumption about how an investment will play out over its entire life.

 The “Rrf” notation is for the risk-free rate, which is typically equal to the yield on a 10-year US government bond.
 The risk-free rate should correspond to the country where the investment is being made, and the maturity of the bond should match the time horizon of the investment.
 Professional convention, however, is to typically use the 10-year rate no matter what, because it’s the most heavily quoted and most liquid bond.

-To learn more, check out CFI’s free Fixed-Income Fundamentals Course.
+To learn more, check out CFI’s Fixed-Income Fundamentals Course.

 The beta (denoted as “Ba” in the CAPM formula) is a measure of a stock’s risk (volatility of returns) reflected by measuring the fluctuation of its price changes relative to the overall market.
 In other words, it is the stock’s sensitivity to market risk.
 For instance, if a company’s beta is equal to 1.5 the security has 150% of the volatility of the market average.
 However, if the beta is equal to 1, the expected return on a security is equal to the average market return.
 A beta of -1 means security has a perfect negative correlation with the market.